Last week we looked at assessing your work values. Now we’re going to look at assessing your skills.

 The same strategy applies to writing your tailored résumés and cover letters, and your LinkedIn profile.
 Your emphasis will be on the skills required to succeed at the position for which you’re applying.

 Assessing your skills.
-Knowledge of your skills is not only import in succeeding at the interview or when writing an effective résumé; you’ll highlight them when networking and sending follow-up letters, as well as preparing your elevator speech.
+Knowledge of your skills is not only import in succeeding at the interview or when writing effective job-search documents; you’ll highlight them when networking and sending follow-up letters, as well as preparing your elevator speech.
 It’s important that you know the difference between the three skill types and can talk to them with conviction.

 Technical skills are absolutely required to do the job.
 Let’s say you aspire to be a marketing manager.
 Technical skills for this occupation include, but are not limited to: